Quantum Algorithm for Simulating Molecular Vibrational Excitations: Algorithm

-\subsection{Algorithm}
+\section{Algorithm}

 We now outline an algorithm for simulating molecular vibrational excitations during a vibronic transition.
-The algorithm is depicted in Fig.~\ref{fig:algorithm} and includes the following steps:
+The algorithm includes the following steps:

-\begin{enumerate} \item Compute the GBS parameters $U_L$, $\Sigma$, $U_R$ and $\bm{\beta}$ from the input chemical parameters $\Omega$, $\Omega'$, $U_D$ and $\bm{d}$. \item Use the GBS device to prepare the Gaussian state $\ket{\psi}=\hat{U}_{Dok}\ket{\psi_i}$ with covariance matrix $V$ and vector of means $\bm{\alpha}$, where $\ket{\psi_i}$ is an initial Gaussian state. \item Implement the transformation $U(t)$ to simulate the vibrational quantum dynamics in the localized modes. \item Measure the output state in the photon-number basis. \item Repeat these steps sufficiently many times to obtain the desired statistics about the distribution of vibrational excitations. \end{enumerate}
+\begin{enumerate} \item Compute the GBS parameters $U_L$, $\Sigma$, $U_R$ and $\bm{\beta}$ from the input chemical parameters $\Omega$, $\Omega'$, $U_D$ and $\bm{d}$. \item Use the GBS device to prepare the Gaussian state $\ket{\psi}=\hat{U}_{\text{Dok}}\ket{\psi_i}$ with covariance matrix $V$ and vector of means $\bm{\alpha}$, where $\ket{\psi_i}$ is an initial Gaussian state. \item Implement the transformation $U(t)$ to simulate the vibrational quantum dynamics in the localized modes. \item Generate samples of the form $\ket{\bm{m}}=\ket{m_1, m_2,\ldots, m_M}$ by measuring the output state in the photon-number basis. \item Repeat these steps sufficiently many times to obtain the desired statistics about the distribution of vibrational excitations. \end{enumerate}

 In certain situations, only a few of the vibrational modes are of interest and it suffices to sample from their marginal distribution.
-Gaussian states are uniquely specified by their covariance matrix and vector of means, so computing marginal distributions is straightforward; the reduced states can be readily obtained from the covariance matrix and vector of means.
+Gaussian states are uniquely specified by their covariance matrix $V$ and vector of means $\bm{\alpha}$~\cite{picinbono1996second}, so computing marginal distributions is straightforward; the reduced states can be readily obtained from the covariance matrix and vector of means.

 For simplicity and without loss of generality, consider the marginal distribution of the first $k$ modes of an initial state with $M$ modes.
 The $2k\times 2k$ reduced covariance matrix $V_k$ is obtained by selecting the $(i, i+M)$ rows and columns of the original covariance matrix $V$, for $i=1,2,\ldots, k$.
 Similarly, the reduced vector of means $\bm{\alpha}_k$ is constructed by keeping only the first $k$ entries of the original vector $\bm{\alpha}$.
-The marginal distribution of the first $k$ modes is then also given by Eq.~\eqref{Eq: lhaf}, with the exception that all quantities are defined with respect to $V_k$ and $\bm{\alpha}_k$.
+The marginal distribution of the first $k$ modes is then also given by Eq.~\eqref{Eq: GBS_Prob1}, with the exception that all quantities are defined with respect to $V_k$ and $\bm{\alpha}_k$.
 This process is illustrated in Fig.~\ref{fig:marginal}.

 When $k$ is sufficiently small, it is possible to employ existing classical algorithms \cite{quesada2020exact} to simulate the resulting $k$-mode GBS device, thus leading to a quantum-inspired method for simulating vibrational excitations in molecules.